rackerlabs/support-how-to/content/how-to/cloud-block-storage/detach-and-delete-cloud-block-storage-volumes/index.md

 ---
 permalink: detach-and-delete-cloud-block-storage-volumes/
-audit_date:
+audit_date: '2021-02-12'
 title: Detach and delete Cloud Block Storage volumes
 type: article
 created_date: '2012-10-22'
 created_by: David Hendler
-last_modified_date: '2018-12-06'
+last_modified_date: '2021-02-12'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Rose Morales
 product: Cloud Block Storage
 product_url: cloud-block-storage
 ---

 **Previous section:** [Create and use Cloud Block Storage snapshots](/support/how-to/create-and-use-cloud-block-storage-snapshots)

-Detaching a Cloud Block Storage volume is useful or necessary when you want to perform the following tasks:
+Detaching a Cloud Block Storage volume is useful and necessary when you want to perform the following tasks:

 - Prevents writes to the volume when you want to take a snapshot.
 - Take the volume offline for archival purposes.
 - Move the volume to another server.
 - Resize the server to which the volume is mounted
 - Delete the volume.

 In all cases, you must unmount the volume before you detach it.
 This article provides instructions for unmounting, detaching, and deleting a volume.